lunasec-io/lunasec/docs/blog/2021-12-09-log4j-zero-day.md

 ![Log4Shell Logo](https://www.lunasec.io/docs/img/log4shell-logo.png)

-**See Our Updated Mitigation Guide**: https://www.lunasec.io/docs/blog/log4j-zero-day-mitigation-guide
+**See Our Updated Mitigation Guide including our automated scanning tool**: https://www.lunasec.io/docs/blog/log4j-zero-day-mitigation-guide

 ## What is it?
 On Thursday (December 9th), a 0-day exploit in the